Chapter 44 : Goosebumps

 “Obviously,” Cooper spread his arms out jovially.
 I don’t think he even realized I was next to him anymore — he was too busy enjoying himself and his starring role on The Cooper Show playing in his head.
 “I’ll be at the press conference, alongside the rest of the fighters — "

 “Fighters?”
-I said quickly, but was ignored.
+I sliced in quickly, but was ignored.

 It was chilling.